caxchen/CSE183-Calendar-Project/README.md

 - create an account to keep track of one’s own personal calendar
 - create an event with its own unique associated time/date/description
 - update event details and delete events as needed
-- view personal calendar with a day view, week view, or month view
+- view personal calendar with a day, week, month, or year view
 - click on an event to see its associated title/description/time/date
+- send invites to personal events to other users
+- accept or decline invites to share an event

 ## Implementation Plan

-<b>Weeks 1-2
+<b>Weeks 1-2</b>

-Get individual user pages setup, w/ ability to login, view personal monthly calendar page provide demonstrable website functionality
+Get individual user pages setup, w/ ability to login, view personal monthly calendar page, provide demonstrable website functionality

-<b>Weeks 3-4
+<b>Weeks 3-4</b>

-Weekly and daily views, individual events, user interface improvements event functionality
+Weekly and daily views, individual events, user interface improvements, event functionality

-<b>Weeks 5-6
+<b>Weeks 5-6</b>

-Implement additional features (TBD)
+Implement additional features such as user invites to allow users to share events